1961 in the Vietnam War: November

-British counterinsurgency expert Robert Thompson presented his plan for pacifying the Mekong Delta to Diệm.
+Thompson presented his plan for pacifying the Mekong Delta to Diệm.
 The essence of the plan was to win the loyalties of the rural people in the Delta rather than kill VC.
 Instead of search and destroy military sweeps by large ARVN forces, Thompson proposed "clear and hold" actions.
 Protection of the villages and villages was an ongoing process, not an occasional military sweep.
 The means of protecting the villages would be "strategic hamlets", lightly fortified villages in low risk areas.
 In more insecure areas, especially along the Cambodian border, villages would be more heavily defended or the rural dwellers relocated.

-The British plan and the preference shown it by Diệm caused consternation at MAAG and with its chief, General McGarr.
+The British plan and the preference shown it by Diệm caused consternation at MAAG and with its chief, McGarr.
 Much of the British plan was contrary to American counterinsurgency plans.
 However, in Washington many State Department and White House officials received the British plan favorably.
 Many questioned the view of the DOD that conventional military forces and tactics would defeat the VC.